Info for Residents

 BOAT REGISTRATION

 Monroe County Tax Collector’s office- Registration is required on all boats with motors regardless of size.
 A valid out-of-state registration of any pleasure craft is recognized for up to 90 days in Florida.
 After that, Florida registration is required.
 Fees vary according to the length of the boat.
+Items you will need:

 • Title and/or registration